Aircraft livery: Marketing

 All Nippon Airways has featured a number of aircraft in a promotional Pokémon livery, known as the Pokémon Jet.
 EVA Air partnered with Sanrio to create a number of "Hello Kitty Jets."
 Low-cost carriers like VietJet Air have designed its standard liveries so every aircraft are available to be instantly featured with promotional liveries.

+In 2019 United Airlines ran a competition, Her Art Here, which invited female artists based in the United States to design aircraft liveries; the two winning designs were applied to Boeing 757-200s, one representing New York and New Jersey and the other California.
+Both aircraft were returned to United's standard livery in early 2025.